msigley/jquery-chaos-modal/README.md

 	* Inline HTML defined by element id
 * Iframe lazy loading for iframes in hidden modal content to improve page load.
 * Internet Explorer support back to version 8.
+* Event support for pre-processing the modal content.

 Wishlist
 --------